 So you should make a bulk purchase if you go to one of these places.
-We have noticed during our shopping that there are some things that are only slightly more expensive than here, but others are much more expensive, such as bread and cheese.
+We have noticed during our shopping that there are some things that are only slightly more expensive than in Germany, but others are much more expensive, such as bread and cheese.

 What you don’t have to buy in Iceland is water.
 We bought two large bottles of water at the beginning of our vacation and then always filled them up with tap water.